Yachts and recreational vessels

 - receipts from marinas, haul-out facilities and paint suppliers.

-The vessel hull should be painted with an antifouling system that can prevent biofouling accumulating between haul outs.
-The system you apply should suit:
+The vessel hull should be painted with antifouling that can prevent biofouling accumulating between haul outs.
+The paint you apply should suit:

 - the planned dry docking schedule